ncphillips/truecoders.io/_coders/antwon-ervin.markdown

     and explanation.
 He works well with others, bringing insight and perspective to problems.
 I highly recommend Antwon for a DBA or Project Management role.
 - name: Martin Murphy
   reference: I highly recommend Antwon for a DBA position.
-He’s a tenacity with problems
+He's a tenacity with problems
     and cool demeanor will make for an excellent addition to any team.
 With natural communication skills and emotional intelligence he can bridge the gap between the end user and the business requirements.